Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/linux_sql/README.md

     -- list all database
     postgres=# \l

-If everything goes well.
-Now you can type `\q` to exit the psql instance and use "./sql/ddl.sql" to create two tables: host_info and host_usage if they do not already exist.
+If everything went well.
+You can type `\q` to exit the psql instance and use "./sql/ddl.sql" to create two tables: "host_info" and "host_usage" if they do not already exist.

-    # Execute ddl.sql script on the host_agent database againse the psql instance
+    # Execute ddl.sql script on the host_agent database to create host_info and host_usage
     psql -h localhost -U postgres -d host_agent -f sql/ddl.sql

 **Execute “./scripts/host_info.sh” to get hardware specifications and store them into the host_info table.**